DennisPiskovatskov/WPM-Professionelle-Java-Entwicklung/README.md

 ## Requirements:

-0. __Clean Code:__ Use 'TODO'.
+0. __Clean Code:__ Use 'eclipse-java-google-style.xml'.
 No code formatting? // -0.3 in addition to the grade
 1. __Clean Checkstyle:__ Use 'google_checks.xml'.
 CheckStyle still has errors!? // -0.3 in addition to the grade
 2. __Clean PMD:__ Use 'TODO'.
 Still has errors? // -0.3 in addition to the grade
 3. __Clean FindBugs:__ still has errors? // -0.3 in addition to the grade